Bỏ qua đến nội dung

 You can replace telegram_bot.send_photo with:

-• notify.mobile_app_<phone_name> if you want push notifications to your phone.
+• notify.mobile_app_ if you want to push a notification to your phone.

-• tts.speak if you want a speaker in the house to announce it.
+• tts.speak if you want indoor speakers to announce it.

 Test 1: Check events from Frigate